renuo/applications-setup-guide/initial_deployment.md

 ...
 ```

-Write this data into the credential store of the corresponding project.

-### Script

-Feel free to use the following script to spare yourself some writing time.
-It generates the necessary Heroku commands for you (but beware: maybe you want to edit the script before you execute it: TODO: link to the config script):
+The following script will help you achieve that.
+It generates the necessary Heroku commands for you (beware: depending on your project, you want to edit the script before executing):

 ```sh
 # TODO: link to the heroku-config-script.rb